 Hike up to Buddha Point and the giant seated Buddha, the Takin Reserve (national animal), Thimphu Dzong and craft workshops.

-Hike to Taktsang Monastery (Tigers Nest - 6hrs).
+After an early breakfast, drive back to Paro and hike to Taktsang Monastery (Tigers Nest - 6hrs).

 On the return, visit Kichu Lhakhang Monastery.